tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * [hvplot_widgets.ipynb](Activities/04-Stu_hvPlot_Widgets/Solved/hvplot_widgets.ipynb)

+Conduct a walkthrough of the solution, using the generated plots to illustrate how hvPlot widgets can be used.

 Engage students in a review discussion by asking the following questions:

 * HvPlots have six standard widgets.
 One of them is pan.
 What are the other five widgets?